 We know what we’re doing.
-We are ASE certified, have over 30 years combined experience, and have received factory training from Honda & Subaru in the past.
+We are ASE certified, have over 30 years combined experience, and our technicians have received factory training from Honda, Subaru, Nissan, and Toyota.
 Our shop is fully equipped with all the latest diagnostic equipment, tools, and reference materials.
 We promise to provide exceptional value, outstanding service, and a green twist.

 We are a supporting business member of the Maine Organic Farmers & Gardeners Association, MOFGA.
 We work closely with the Center for an Ecology-Based Economy (CEBE) and we’re a part of their Community BikeShare program.